KyrtinSilver/kyrtin-s-site/src/essays/096_Evidence.md

 date: "2023-11-18"
 ---

-"Extraordinary claims require extraordinary evidence." -- Carl Sagan
+> "Extraordinary claims require extraordinary evidence."
+>
+> -Carl Sagan

 Ironically, this quote is often wielded as a tool in one hand by those holding a slew of fallacies with which to neglect conditional probability in the other.
 While the quote itself rings true, the frequency with which it sees abuse comes to dominate heuristic associations.